Mr Zack Grant

 Elections Political Parties Elections and electoral politics Comparative Politics and Government

 I commenced my DPhil in October 2016.
 Prior to this I completed an MSc in Politics Research (2016) at Oxford, and a BA in Politics at the University of Durham (2015).
-My doctoral research is supported by an Economic and Social Research Council (ESRC)-funded studentship, with the additional Advanced Quantitative Methods (AQM) stipend.
+My doctoral research is supported by a joint Economic and Social Research Council (ESRC) and Lamb and Flag (St John's College)-funded studentship, with the additional Advanced Quantitative Methods (AQM) stipend.
+I submited my dissertation in August 2020, and my viva took place in November.
+I passed with 'minor corrections', and submitted my final copy of my dissertation in December.